Joey Votto Player Props: Reds vs. Rockies

 Rockies Pitching Rankings (2022)

-- The pitching staff for the Rockies had a collective 7.5 K/9 last season, the second-worst in the league.
+- The Rockies pitching staff ranked 29th in MLB with a collective 7.5 strikeouts per nine innings last season.

-- The Rockies' 5.08 team ERA ranked last among all league pitching staffs.
+- The Rockies had the last-ranked team ERA across all league pitching staffs (5.08).

 © 2023 Data Skrive.
 All rights reserved.